BitcoinDesign/Guide/guide/payments/transactions.md

 The transaction needs to be signed by the [private key(s)]({{ '/guide/glossary/#private-key' | relative_url }}) of the input [address(es)]({{ '/guide/glossary/address' | relative_url }}) to be valid.
 The signing is often done in the same application after the transaction has been created and configured, but this does not have to be the case.

 ### 4. Broadcasting
-The transaction is broadcasted to a Bitcoin node, normally the one the wallet is connected to.
+The transaction is broadcasted to a bitcoin node, normally the one the wallet is connected to.

 ### 5. Validation
 The receiving node checks that the transaction is valid.
 In practice, this means confirming that it was signed by the private key of the relevant address.